 The bottom line is the autofocus speed is amazing.
-It use to be that a DSRL could always out shine a mirrorless camera when it came to autofocus speeds, I simply do not see that anymore and with the A6300, I no longer ever have to worry about focus missing or not performing well enough.
+It used to be that a DSRL could always outshine a mirrorless camera when it came to autofocus speeds, I simply do not see that anymore and with the A6300, I no longer ever have to worry about focus missing or not performing well enough.
 It’s great!

-If those using the A6300 for video, for the first time I feel like I can actually turn on continous autofocus and feel comfortable about the way the camera will perform.
+If those using the A6300 for video, for the first time I feel like I can actually turn on continuous autofocus and feel comfortable about the way the camera will perform.

 A6300 Video Capabilities

 The HDMI out is clean 8-bit 4:2:2 which isn’t terrible.
-And the camera is also capabile of recording 120 fps at 100M with a 1.1x crop factor.
+And the camera is also capable of recording 120 fps at 100M with a 1.1x crop factor.